ebabel-eu/react-login/README.md

 ## todo tasks
 - Make the whole repository into a reusable npm module React component that can be reused in apps as an npm dependency.
+- Tidy up package.json by removing as many dependencies as possible.
+Make sure these are also removed from node_modules locally to test this works.
+- Remove Axios and use the native ES6 fetch instead, to reduce the size of the build. is-buffer, a dependency of axios, is especially big.
+See this article on [Axios vs fetch](https://medium.com/@thejasonfile/fetch-vs-axios-js-for-making-http-requests-2b261cdd3af5).
 - Switch the Please wait text to Operation completed + remove spinner, and make all that optional.
 - Proofread the Dutch text in demo index.js and README.md
 - Make the Login component style dynamic with properties and delete Login.css